 Tongues (ability to speak in languages that you have never learned, ecstatic utterance)

-Interpretation of tongues (ability to understand in the vernacular the message one speaks in tongues)
+Interpretation of tongues (ability to understand in the vernacular the message)

 Apostle (gift of exercising spiritual leadership over a number of churches)

 Administration (ability to govern and to get others to work together)